ajtock/NGS_intro_Cambridge_SysBio/README.md

 Next we'll apply the [`samtools sort`](http://www.htslib.org/doc/samtools-sort.html) command to sort alignments in the BAM file by their coordinates in the reference genome, such that alignments to the beginning of chromosome 1 will precede alignments to the end of chromosome 5.
 Sorting alignments by their location in the reference genome is the default behaviour of this command, but other options can be specified to order alignments in different ways (e.g., by read name, with `-n`).
-Different downstream analyses require differently sorted alignment files.
+Different types of downstream analyses require differently sorted alignment files.
-We are sorting by coordinates as this is necessary for downstream identification of genetic variants between the genomes of two *A. thaliana* ecotypes.
+We are sorting by coordinates as this is necessary for subsequent identification of genetic variants between the genomes of two *A. thaliana* ecotypes.
 We've actually already coordinate-sorted the alignments as part of the piped commands that removed duplicates, but it's a good idea to apply this coordinate-sorting step here just in case the duplicate-removal step of the pipeline has been skipped.

 As is the case for `samtools view`, the `-o` part of this command is used to specify the output file.